-Our Chiropractors in use treatment involves manual therapy, including realignment of the spine, other joints, and soft tissues; treatment also includes exercises and health and lifestyle counseling.
-Chiropractic treatment in intended to relieve serious complications If you are experiencing spasm, pain, stiffness, decreased range of motion, headache, numbness, tingling or a combination of these symptoms then you most likely have a chiropractic issue and you should call our office in for an appointment.
+Our Chiropractors in use treatment involves manual therapy, including manipulation of the spine, other joints, and soft tissues; treatment also includes exercises and health and lifestyle counseling.
+Chiropractic treatment in intended to solve spine, other joint problems and pain that results from accidents, falls, stress, tensions, and overexertion while limiting or completely eliminating the need for, surgery and hospital stays.
+If you are experiencing spasm, pain, stiffness, decreased range of motion, numbness, headache, tingling or a combination of these symptoms then you most likely are suffering from a chiropractic issue and you need to call our office in for an appointment.

 My emotions get the best of me when I think about the car accident I was in 4 years ago.
-I was driving home from a night out with friends, when I was stuck by a drunk driver.
-It changed my life. she was driving full speed and rear ended me while I was sitting at a red light.
-I remember looking in the rear view mirror as the car was getting closer.
-The car didn't stop and I hardly had time to react.
+It changed my life.
+I was driving home from a night out with friends, when I was stuck by a drunk driver. she came full speed and hit me from behind while I was sitting at a red light.
+I remember looking back into the rear view mirror as the car was getting closer.
+The car didn't stop and I barely had time to react.
 The impact was explosive.
 I blacked out.
 I woke up with the paramedics hovering over me.
-I started to panic, they calmed me down and told me there were no external injuries, and asked me if I had any pain in my body.
-I told them that my back was in serious pain.
+I started to panic, they calmed me down and told me there were no obvious wounds, and asked me if I felt any pain in my body.
+I let them know that my back was in alot of pain.
 They had me move my legs and move my toes.
 I could wiggle them, thank God.

-They took me to the emergency room they took x-rays of my back, I had a hairline fracture on my tailbone and some of my discs had shifted out of place.
-The doctor suggested surgery to fix some of the problems it was either that or pain killers while it healed.
+I was taken to the emergency room and took x-rays of my back, I had a hairline fracture on my tailbone and some of my discs had shifted out of place.
+The doctor suggested surgery to correct some of the problems it was either that or pain killers while it healed.

-The thought of surgery made me remember my uncle.
-He had a bad back and had undergone many back surgeries.
+The thought of surgery had me thinking about my uncle.
+He had a bad back and had undergone alot of back surgeries.
 He lived from walker to wheelchair for many years.
-It was a painful thought.
+It was a scary thought.
 I had a cane to help me around, I felt like an old person and I was only 34!
 It went on like this for a couple of months.
-I couldn't take it any longer.
-I figured surgery had to be better than this.
-I signed up to get my first surgery, and the thought of my uncle kept playing in my head.
+I couldn't take it anymore.
+I thought sugery would be better than this.
+I signed up to get my first surgery, and the memory of my uncle kept playing in my head.
 I don't want to be like that.

-I was frustrated to the point of tears one night after not being able to move without unbearable pain shooting down my leg while I layed there.
-The thought of having to be like this anymore was overwhelming.
-A whole bottle of pain killers was looking like an option, I prayed for anything better.
+I was upset to the point of tears one night after not being able to move without unbearable pains shooting down my leg while I layed there.
+The thought of having to live like this for the rest of my life was overwhelming.
+A whole bottle of pain killers was looking like an option, I prayed for something better.

 A friend of mine called me that I hadn't talked to in years.
 I mustered up enough energy to talk.
-He wanted to get some dinner, I let him know that my back wouldn't allow it.
-He was disappointed, but then what he told me was the first glimmer of hope I had heard in a long time.
+He wanted to get some dinner, I told him about my accident and that my back wouldn't allow it.
+He was disappointed, but then what he told me was the first glimps of hope I had heard in a while.
 He said, You're in luck Ray, My wife is a chiropractor.
-"She'll get you better in no time."
-His tone made me think he didn't not understand the severity of my condition.
-I tried to explain that this was beyond any help of a chiropractor, but he wouldn't listen.
-He set me up an appointment with his wife Shelly the next day.
+"She'll get you fixed up in no time."
+His tone made me think he didn't not understand how bad my contidion was.
+I tried to tell him that this was beyond the help of a chiropractor, but he wouldn't hear it.
+He set me up to meet with his wife Shelly the next day.
 I was intrigued, I never went to chiropractors cause I always relied on medical doctors.
-Now Medical Doctors had failed me and I figured I"d try a different method.
+Now They had failed me and I figured I"d try another method.

 I walked into Shelly's office and Daniel showed up for moral support.
-Shelly took a few X-Rays and did some diagnostics with me.
+Shelly took some X-Rays and did some tests with me.
 She had me lay down, and started realigning my back.
-I felt a crunch in my back and it was like a miracle, a pressure that I had in my back released.
+I felt a pop in my back and it was like a miracle, a pressure that I had in my back released.
 I felt it throughout my body.
 I literally had goose bumps.
-When she was done I got up with a grin on my face.
-I could tell something was different...Better.
-I had a long list of questions for Shelly which she answered with a grace and patience like no other.
-She Actually took some time to listen to all my concerns unlike Dr. Joe Schmo who wanted to get the best bang for his buck.
+When she finished I sat up with a grin on my face.
+I could feel something was different...Better.
+I had a huge list of questions for Shelly which she answered with a grace and patience like no other.
+She Actually took the time to listen to all my concerns unlike Dr. Joe Schmo who just wanted to get the best bang for his buck.

 Don't Give up hope!